pollosp/gce-idp/PITCHME.md

 * I'm new in the city so this is my first talk in Krakow and first in English too
 * I work with the Flywire engineering team in Valencia (Spain) as SRE
 * Flywire is a crossborder payment platform (http://www.flywire.com)
-* We have been playing with Kubernetes for at least 9 months
+* We have been playing with Kubernetes for at least for 10 months
 ---
 ## TODAY'S OBJECTIVES

-* Show how we can use GKE, Terraform to manage our Kubernetes cluster infrastructure using code
+* Show how we can use GKE and Terraform to manage our Kubernetes
-* Show how we can create multiple Kubernetes enviroments with only one repo
+* Ghost Blog example

 ---

 ## AGENDA

-* Fast review of GKE and Terraform
+* Quick review of GKE and Terraform
-* Code review
+* Quick code review
-* Fast demo
+* Demo

 Estimated time 30 minutes + questions